Perpetual-Altruism-Ltd/myNFT-Bridge/README.md

 ## Being a relay

 - You first need to either find a bridge already deployed on your target blockchains, or deploy one yourself.
-You can find the informations about dpeloying a bridge [here](BRIDGE.md)
+You can find the informations about deploying a bridge [here](BRIDGE.md)
 - Then you need to depoy a Manipulator and a IOU (world) contract, you can find all the informations [here](MANIPULATOR.md)
 - Then you can configure and launch the relay.
 All the informations are [here](RELAY.md)
 - And lastly you must configure and launch a frontend server, [here](FRONTEND.md)